 Michel Guerard’s recipe for a delicious and easy warm tomato tart is the perfect way to use up the last of the summer tomatoes and basil.
 Adrienne loved Michel’s food and loved tomatoes – so this is a match made in heaven!

 I think plum tomatoes work best.
 If you can find good beefsteaks go for it but be sure to remove all the seeds and liquid or you will end up with a soggy crust.

 Michel Guérard’s Warm Tomato Tart

-Cut the peeled tomatoes into slices of 3 to 4mm (1/8 in) thick.
+- Step 5 Cut the peeled tomatoes into slices of 3 to 4mm (1/8 in) thick.
 Tap them lightly to get rid of the seeds and water.
-Carefully lay the tomatoes on top of the tomato-basil mixture without overlapping, and respecting the ½cm (1/4in) border.
-If there are too many empty spaces due to the missing seeds, fill them with pulp from another tomato slice.
+Carefully lay the tomatoes in concentric circles on top of the tomato-basil mixture.
+If there are empty spaces due to the missing seeds, fill them with pulp from another tomato slice.

-Place each tart on a warm serving plate.
-Brush with the remainder of the pesto and decorate with the fresh green and purple basil leaves.
+- Step 8 Place each tart on a warm serving plate.
+Brush with the remainder of the pesto and a few small basil leaves.

 Share this with your friends